neuropsychology/NeuroKit/README.rst

 - `Contributing to NeuroKit <https://neuropsychology.github.io/NeuroKit/resources/contributing.html>`_

-Also, if you have developed new signal processing methods or algorithms and you want to **increase its usage, popularity and citations**, get in touch with us to eventually add it to NeuroKit.
+Also, if you have developed new signal processing methods or algorithms and you want to **increase their usage, popularity, and citations**, get in touch with us to eventually add them to NeuroKit.
 A great opportunity for the users as well as the original developers!

-You have spotted an **mistake**?
+You have spotted a **mistake**?
 An **error** in a formula or code?
-OR there is just a step that you seems strange and you don't understand? **Please let us know!** We are Human beings, and we'll appreciate any inquiry.
+OR there is just a step that you seem strange and you don't understand? **Please let us know!** We are Human beings, and we'll appreciate any inquiry.

 Documentation
 ----------------